misirov/Solidity-Transparent-Proxy-Pattern/README.md

 Clone this repo and on you root folder and run:
-(if you dont have truffle installed)

 ```
 npm i truffle
 ```
-Else run:
 ```
 npm i --save-dev @openzeppelin/truffle-upgrades
 ```